rutgers-db/DuplicateSearch_k-partition/README.md

 ### Baselines

 We also implemented 3 baselines(including bruteforce) with OPH and KMS methods in `baseline` folder.
 It focus on the caculation of each Pair of Source Document and Query Sequence.

+### Simulation

+We also analyze the estimation accuracy of k-mins and OPH in `simulation` folder.
+It include how we draw the k-mins curve and simulate the OPH probability distribution.